 Inclusions like feathers, clouds or crystals can break to the surface during cutting…

-Most of the time, it would require a severe weight loss of the rough stone in order to completely remove a cavity inclusion.
-As a result, most cutters opt to retain weight at the expense of lower clarity grades since the value of a heavier diamond is usually higher than an improvement in clarity rating.
+Most of the time, it would require a severe weight loss of the rough stone to remove a cavity inclusion completely.
+As a result, most cutters opt to retain weight at the expense of lower clarity grades since the value of a larger sized diamond is usually higher than an improvement in clarity rating.

-Personally, I don’t like having cavities as inclusions in my diamond.
-I tend to avoid cavities in SI1-SI2 diamonds especially if they are the clarity grade makers.
+Personally speaking, I don’t like having cavities as inclusions in my diamond.
+I will generally avoid cavities in SI1-SI2 diamonds especially if they are the clarity grade makers.

 If the cavity gets clogged, how would you clean the stone effectively?

-The location of the cavity and diamond’s clarity grade also plays a huge role too.
+The size and location of the cavity and diamond’s clarity grade also plays a huge role too.
 For example, if they are located in an inconspicuous area, they are usually more acceptable and won’t be easily noticed by a casual viewer.

 Example of a great looking SI2 diamond with no significant clarity issues.

 Generally speaking, diamonds with clarity grades of VS2 or better would not have durability issues and are relatively “safe” choices.
 Most of the time, inclusions found in VS stones are insignificant and don’t negatively affect the diamond’s appearance.

 But, it’s not the case with the VS2 oval diamond below.
 Here, we see a rare case where a VS2 clarity grade consists of inclusions that are detrimental to the diamond’s beauty and durability.

-If you are considering a diamond with cavity inclusions, I recommend examining the inclusions at different viewing angles with a microscope.
-You should always consider the cavity’s depth and exposed surface size before coming to a decision to reject or purchase the stone.
+If you are serious about buying a diamond with cavity inclusions, I recommend examining the inclusions at different viewing angles with a microscope.
+You should also consider the cavity’s depth and exposed surface size before deciding to reject or purchase the stone.
 And it doesn’t hurt to be doubly sure and have the diamond checked by a professional.